It is safe to say that the overwhelming majority of people fear exactly what 5G promises.

 For the most part, the overwhelming majority of us have failed – and, in many ways, continue to fail – to acknowledge the risks that will inevitably arrive at each new level of progress.
 This has, of course, worked against us for many years, and created an environment that poses significant health risks to every one of us.

 It may, however, prove invaluable now.
-At this point in time, more people than ever before are growing distrustful – and yet the tech industry continues to fall back on old and false reassurances, which only served as a defense when the opposition was too small and too niche to fight back.
+At this point in time, more people than ever before are growing distrustful of the hollow assurances, and more conscious of the scientific literature pouring out in opposition to 5G – and yet the tech industry continues to fall back on old and false reassurances, which only served as a defence when the opposition was too small and too niche to fight back.